Timeline of Early Christian Events

 328-335: Constantine orders the church in Alexandria to talk with Arius; Athanasius refuses.

-335: Council of Tyre, led by Eusebius of Nicomedia and Theognis of Nicaea, attempts to convict Athanasius of various crimes, but fails.
+335: Council of Tyre, led by Eusebius of Nicomedia and Theognis of Nicaea, attempts to convict Athanasius of various crimes but fails.
 Constantine calls major bishops to Constantinople, then expels Athanasius.

 336: A council in Jerusalem restores Arius but he dies on the way to Constantinople for his first communion and his banishment.
 Supporters say he was poisoned; opponents say he was judged by God.